Need Help? Give us a call.

 “Millennials didn’t grow up in a peaceful world, and now they want to make it a better place,” says Bhargava, adding that small businesses truly need to understand what matters most to this cause-driven generation.

 So what does matter to millennials?
 For one thing, buying from a company with a charitable mission.
 Dani Lichliter, a marketing manager at the digital test preparation company Magoosh, says she prefers to buy from businesses that give back to both local and global communities.
 And Lichliter isn’t just a marketing expert.
 She’s also a part of the millennial generation.

 Lichliter feels that it’s important to patronize companies that make a positive impact in some way and, she says, millennials love to hear about businesses sponsoring charity events, like a Red Cross drive.
 A charitable component also helps millennials develop a sense of brand loyalty with a particular company.

 The east coast health burger chain b. good is an example of a cause-driven company—they support organic farms by buying local produce, meat, and dairy.
 They also hold fundraising events throughout the year to support their communities.
-And finally, they runs a foundation—funded by donations—that awards grants to its patrons so that they can do good deeds in their communities, too.
+And finally, they run a foundation—funded by donations—that awards grants to its patrons so that they can do good deeds in their communities, too.